|

 in city engineering, acting as City Engineer, Codes Administrator, or Building Official for 10

 different Missouri and Kansas cities.
-In 1993, the company spun off its geotechnical and inspection

-do a significant amount of design-build work for both local and national clientele.
+does a significant amount of design-build work for both local and national clientele.
 REO specializes

 in areas such as flood zone analysis, forensic investigation of contract failures, codes analysis